 The term 'organic' is a little ambiguous these days.
 We see the word used on food and beauty products everywhere it seems, and the greenwashing is extensive.

 It is common to see the word organic used as an integral part of branding and marketing, when, in fact, there is almost nothing organic or even natural in the product!
 It’s a constant source of frustration for those companies who value the word and the concept of organic, and seek to create products that are truly organic, in name and content.

 What is generally accepted though is that organic products are better for you.

 In the world of fragrance, this is certainly true.
 Organic perfumes are a breath of fresh air when you consider how compromised the language of fragrance has become.

 In an era where the perfume industry is worth around US$40.1 billion annually, there is industry and consumer demand for large-scale mass production of perfumes with consistent supply, quality and affordable prices.
 Chemical intervention seems to be almost necessary to achieve this, which is why we now have a fragrance industry that is close to 100% synthetic.

 So much of what we use in our day-to-day lives are concoctions of chemical compounds.
 Advances in chemistry have had enormous benefits for the way we perform daily tasks.
 But this has lead to a place where chemicals in common products are so common, we really now just accept them.
 'I don’t know what’s in it, and quite frankly I don’t care'has become a fairly common thought process for many.

-But maybe you should reconsider.
-Especially when it comes to what you put in and on your body.
+But maybe we should reconsider.
+Especially when it comes to what we put in and on our bodies.